microsoft/playwright/docs/src/test-global-setup-teardown-js.md

 The setup project will write the storage state into an 'auth.json' file in a '.auth' folder inside the playwright folder.
 By exporting a const of `STORAGE_STATE` we can then easily share the location of the storage file between projects with the [`method: BrowserContext.storageState`] method.
 This returns the storage state for the browser context and contains the current cookies and a local storage snapshot.

-In this example the 'logged in chromium' project depends on the setup project whereas the 'logged out chromium' project ignores anything with 'loggedin' or 'setup' in it's file name.
+In this example the 'logged in chromium' project depends on the setup project whereas the 'logged out chromium' project does not depend on the setup project, and does not use the `storageState` option.

 ```js title="playwright.config.ts"
 import { defineConfig } from '@playwright/test';